In early learning classrooms, teachers typically choose to teach shapes and colors first before numbers or the alphabet.

 Do you have a preschooler at home that would enjoy this too?

-To differentiate for older kiddos, added in more complex shapes like hexagons, trapezoids, and pentagons.
+To differentiate for older kiddos, you can add in more complex shapes like hexagons, trapezoids, and pentagons.
 On the worksheet, I also added a question on how many sides each of the shapes have.
 As a bonus, my daughter worked on her handwriting as well by writing the number of each shape she had on her pizza and how many sides each shape has!

 Click on the links below to get your FREE PDFs for this lesson!